formkit/docs-content/guides/build-a-multi-step-form.md

 ## Tracking validity and errors for each step

 Out-of-the-box, FormKit already 1) tracks group validity and 2) counts group errors.
 We just need to expose this data so we can use it in our form.
 There are a couple concepts to remember about FormKit before we proceed.
-First, every `<FormKit>` component has a matching [core node](/advanced/core#node), which has a reactive `node.context` object.
+First, every `<FormKit>` component has a matching [core node](/advanced/core#node), which itself has a reactive `node.context` object.
 Second, each core node has a [ledger](/advanced/core#ledger) which counts messages.
 Here will be our approach:

-- We'll track validity of each `group` by looking at the group's `node.context.state.valid`
+- We'll track validity of each `group` node by looking at the group's `node.context.state.valid`.
-- We'll track the error counts on each `group` by listening for `count:errors` events — which are emitted every time the error count changes.
+- We'll track the error counts on each `group` node by listening for `count:errors` events — which are emitted every time the error count changes.

 Remember that groups already know lots of things about their children, so there is nothing else we need to track ourselves.

-We'll leverage the FormKit [plugins](/advanced/core#plugins) to do this job.
+We'll leverage the FormKit [plugin](/advanced/core#plugins) functionality to do this job.
 While the term "plugin" may sound intimidating, plugins in FormKit are just functions that are called when a node is created.
 Plugins are inherited by all descendants.
 Here's our plugin, called `stepPlugin`:

 ```js
 // our plugin and our template code will make use of 'steps'